forestryio/forestry.io/hugo/content/blog/vuepress-other-ssg-support-beta.md

 ## Add Headings and Single Documents to Your Sidebar

-With our latest update we've also included the ability to add section headings such as (`data` or `site`) and single files to your sidebar.
+We also made a few other changes.
+Now, you can create custom headings in your content sections and add single files to your sidebar.

 ![](/uploads/2018/08/sidebar-headings-1.png)